Board of Trustees

 Fun Facts: Karen is the youngest of ten Morrissey children, all born and raised in Skaneateles.
 Her mom, Judy, still lives in the village and her siblings Tom, Jerry, and Mary are all raising their families here as well.
 A couple of years ago, there was at least one Morrissey cousin in nearly every grade in Skaneateles schools.

-Patricia, “Patti” Carey joined the board in 2020 and serves on the fundraising committee.
+Patricia, “Patti” Carey joined the board in 2020.
 She has been a Skaneateles resident for over twenty years.

 Professional Experience: Patti was a teacher in Beverly Hills, CA, teaching English, before moving back and forth from Chicago, Los Angeles and NY/CT areas due to her husband’s broadcasting career.
 As a result, she became the family “anchor” and a “professional” volunteer.
 Before moving to Skaneateles, her family settled in Chappaqua in Westchester, NY where she became president of the over 3000 member PTA for five schools and served on the PTA District Objectives Committee.